Chip Johannessen

 George Frederick "Chip" Johannessen (born November 16, 1955) is an American writer, editor, and producer of several popular television series.
 He is credited with work on 24, Homeland, Dexter, Moonlight, Millennium, and Beverly Hills, 90210, among others.

 Early life and education

+Chip Johannessen attended West Jr High School in Rochester MI where he played trombone (2nd chair) for band teacher/director Mr. Reed.
+He went on to attend Rochester Adams High School and then went on to attend Harvard.
 Johannessen graduated with honors from Harvard University, where he wrote pieces for The Harvard Lampoon.
 Subsequently, he earned a J.D. at the UCLA School of Law.